BGSU/UT Nursing Consortium

 Health care recruiters from throughout Ohio and the U.S. actively recruit our graduates.

-The BGSU-UT Nursing programs are both nationally accredited by the Commission on Collegiate Nursing Education and has full approval of the Ohio Board of Nursing.
+The BGSU-UT Nursing program is nationally accredited by the Commission on Collegiate Nursing Education and has full approval of the Ohio Board of Nursing.
 The nursing courses and clinical experiences are provided by the College of Nursing at the University of Toledo Health Science Campus in Toledo.

 We Offer Two Nursing Baccalaureate Degree Programs